Configuring a Shibboleth 2.x Identity Provider for the UK Federation

 Credentials

-Please note: If you do decide to use the self-signed certificate then it will need to be embedded in the UK federation metadata, which requires a verification procedure by the federation team.
-A member of the team will arrange to call your management liaison at a publicly available telephone number and ask for the SHA1 fingerprint of the certificate, which they will compare with the fingerprint of the certificate submitted at registration.
-On a Windows system you should be able to view the certificate and thus the SHA1 fingerprint simply by opening the certificate file.
-On a Unix or Linux system you can view the fingerprint with the OpenSSL command given near the end of this section (replacing "ukfederation.pem" with the name of your certificate).
+When you submit the IdP registration the federation team will need to verify the origin of the certificate according to their standard procedure: currently an email procedure is used to verify the SHA1 fingerprint of the certificate.
+This means that you will need to determine the fingerprint yourself.
+On a Windows system you should be able to view the certificate and thus the SHA1 fingerprint simply by double-clicking the certificate file.
+On a Unix or Linux system you can view the fingerprint with the following OpenSSL command:

-Finally, ensure that the <security:TrustEngine> section is uncommented.
+Finally, ensure that the <security:TrustEngine> element with id="shibboleth.MetadataTrustEngine" is uncommented.
 Edit it to read as follows.
-You may need to change /opt/shibboleth-idp to refer to the IdP installation directory on your system. :
+You may need to change /opt/shibboleth-idp to refer to the IdP installation directory on your system.

 <security:TrustEngine id="shibboleth.MetadataTrustEngine"